 If you’re looking to game comfortably at 4K, then you’re going to need a powerful enough video card.
 Nvidia’s RTX 2080 takes full advantage of their ray tracing technology to provide a unique experience.
 This guide covers the top ten best RTX 2080 GPUs on the market so that you can find the best choice for your build.
-Also check out our recent guide to the best 9 RTX 2080 laptops which may be of interest to you.
+Also check out our recent guide comparing gaming laptops with a 2080 GPU which may be of interest to you.

 EVGA GeForce RTX 2080 XC Ultra Gaming – Overall Best RTX 2080